Why is the Fediverse on so many separate servers?

 The Fediverse is decentralised for many reasons:

 • It stops anyone buying the Fediverse out.
 There is no central server, so there’s no single thing anyone could purchase in order to take over the network.
-Pretty much all centralised services have eventually been bought out by nasty people, so by decentralising itself the Fediverse protects itself from nasty people.
+Twitter-Musk scenarios aren’t possible on a network that is spread out on many servers.

 • It lets anyone start their own server, even non-technical people (click here to find out how ⧉).
 The simplicity of a small server means it only costs about $8 per month from a managed hosting company which does all the technical stuff for you ⧉.